miranda-e/Demodifier/README.md

 ### Instructions for Windows:

-1) **Download the windows exucutable zip folder, in the realeases section on the side bar**
+1) **Download the windows exucutable zip folder**:
+Located in the realeases section on the side bar

 2) **Unzip the folder**